braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/integration.md

 ![][24]

-## Step 3: Register for push notifications
+## Step 3: Register for push notifications with APNs

 The appropriate code sample must be included within your app's `application:didFinishLaunchingWithOptions:` delegate method for your users' device to register with APNs.
 Ensure that you call all push integration code in your application's main thread.

 Braze also provides default push categories for push action button support, which must be manually added to your push registration code.
 Refer to [push action buttons][35] for additional integration steps.

 {% alert warning %}
-If you've implemented a custom push prompt as described in our [push best practices]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/push_notifications/troubleshooting/), make sure that you're calling the following code **every time the app runs** after they grant push permissions to your app. **Apps need to re-register with APNs as [device tokens can change arbitrarily](https://developer.apple.com/library/ios/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/BackgroundExecution/BackgroundExecution.html).**
+If you've implemented a custom push prompt, as described in our [push best practices]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/push_notifications/troubleshooting/), make sure that you're calling the following code every time the app runs after push permissions are granted.
+Apps need to re-register with APNs as [device tokens can change arbitrarily](https://developer.apple.com/library/ios/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/BackgroundExecution/BackgroundExecution.html).
 {% endalert %}

-### Using UserNotification framework

 Add the following code to the `application:didFinishLaunchingWithOptions:` method of your app delegate.